gfdelrosario12/gfdelrosario12/README.md

 - 👋 Hi, I’m @gfdelrosario12
 - 👀 I’m interested in Mobile App Development and Game Development.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Dart and Flutter.
-- 💞️ I’m looking to collaborate on learning programming
+- 💞️ I’m looking to collaborate on making apps and games
 - 📫 How to reach me Github.

 <!---